konosmgr/youtuber-bidding-app/STATE.md

   - Supports customizable text, colors, styling, and transitions
   - Creates interactive letter-by-letter animations with staggered timing
   - Properly handles animation state transitions with z-index and opacity control
+  - Supports both anchor and button elements with automatic element selection
+  - Includes proper accessibility attributes and disabled state handling
+  - Automatically handles text splitting with staggered animation timing for up to 20 characters
+  - Forwards standard DOM events for custom handlers
+  - Can be applied to existing buttons via the preserveStyle option without changing their appearance

 ## Styling
 - Using Tailwind CSS for responsive styling